amigazen/ToolKit/ToolKit.md

 When inheriting legacy software the first question any professional software developer needs to know is _Does it build?_ and with long since abandoned Amiga projects the answer is often 'no it needs a bunch of missing dependencies, specific versions of include files, a bespoke configuration of compiler only found on the original developer's hard disk (currently in a landfill somewhere), and a bunch of hardcoded device volume and directory names.

-amigazen project created ToolKit as a common standard for all projects to follow so that developers can be sure that if their development environment
+amigazen project created ToolKit as a common standard for all projects to follow so that developers can be sure that if their development environment is setup for ToolKit, then other developers can eaasily build and contribute to their projects.

 ## Haiku